5 Psychological Studies that Require a Second Look

 Steger, M.F., Hicks, B., Kashdan, T.B., Krueger, R.F., Bouchard, T.J., Jr. (2007).
 Genetic and environmental influences on the positive traits of the Values in Action classification, and biometric covariance with normal personality.
 Journal of Research in Personality, 41, 524-539.

 With the completion of The Genome Project in 2001, interest in the nature versus nurture debate has surged.
 A personality trait feels real if you can get a specific number that captures the contribution of genetics verus the contribution of unique environmental factors.
 This is the only study of genetic differences I have been part of and there is something about the approach we took to this study that never felt right.
 We had a great sample, collecting data from 336 sets of twins, with a mean age of 49, who completed the most popular measure of 24 psychological strengths and virtues.
 But I have no idea how anyone can make sense of our findings.
 Of these 24 psychological strengths, humor has the smallest genetic contribution (14%) and spirituality has the largest genetic contribution (59%), and in the middle lie strengths such as humility/modesty (25% genetic contribution) and integrity (38% genetic contribution).
 You might want to ask me—how do you measure humility by asking people on a questionnaire how modest are you?
 My answer—I have no idea.
 You might want to ask me—does knowledge about the contribution of genetics to strengths and virtues help a person?
-My answer—no. It makes little sense to say that 41% of your sense of spirituality is due to the environment or behaviors and decisions that are somewhat under your control and 59% is not.
-This is because if there is one thing we have learned it is that there is no battle between nature and nurture.
+My answer—no. You cannot apply any of these findings to a single individual and the sample size isn't big enough to make sufficient statements about the population (in the United States? in the Midwest of the United States).
+If there is one thing we have learned it is that there is no battle between nature and nurture.
 There are genes that act like switches, turning on or off depending on the presence of particular environmental or biological factors (the field of epigenetics).
 Our brain is an intricate machine and our hardwiring influences our decision making, such that someone who is high in sensation seeking might be more apt to choose friends who are also impulsive, novelty seekers and with this group, delinquent behaviors might become common, setting off a path that increases the likelihood of academic problems, being underemployed, and greater financial problems and stressors as an adult.
 It is overly simplistic to separate the environmental and genetic contributions of particular aspects of our personality because our sensitivities and preferences influence what we do and over time, this determines what we become.
-Everything is mingled together in a beautiful tapestry.
-This study gives the illusion that we can surgically separate nature and nurture, which we cannot.
+Everything is mingled together in a tapestry.
+This study gives the illusion that we can surgically separate nature and nurture, which we cannot do with the numerical precision presented.

 Kashdan, T.B. et al. (2011).
 Posttraumatic distress and the presence of posttraumatic growth and meaning in life: Experiential avoidance as a moderator.
 Personality and Individual Differences, 50, 84-89.